microsoft/terminal/doc/specs/Proto extensions-spec.md

 ## Future considerations

 This will likely be a stepping stone for the theme marketplace.

+This will also likely be a stepping stone to allowing users to specify other files to import settings from.

 ## Resources